YasCoMa/pico_augmentation_workflow/readme.md

 The build of the singularity image is mandatory to use the workflow in a cluster.

 ## Reference
+A complete report applying this tool in experiments can be found at https://github.com/YasCoMa/ner-fair-workflow/tree/master/experiment_report

 ## Bug Report
 Please, use the [Issues](https://github.com/YasCoMa/pico_augmentation_workflow/issues) tab to report any bug.